frankschoeman/Godot-ComicShader/README.md

 # Godot-Comic Shader
-Work in Progress cell / comic shader for the Godot game engine version 4.x
+Work in Progress cell / comic / toon shader for the Godot game engine version 4.x Supports upto 3 inputs to determine colour.
+Soft or hard banding and rimlight

 Looking for contributors.